scriptandsoul/python-audio-visualizer/README.md

 3. Add your own audio file to the root directory and name it `track.mp3`.
 4. Add your own 1920x1080 image to the root directory and name it `background.jpg`.
 5. Run `python visualizer.py`!

+---

+## 🎧 Listen Along
+If you want to see this script in action or just need some music to code to, check out the channel:
+👉 **Script & Soul on YouTube [https://www.youtube.com/channel/UCUQFtZLnG72V4eqaxTpEYlw]**